How to Reinstate Your Suspended Drivers License in Nevada

 Traffic Summons or Failure to Pay

-Another reason leading to an NV drivers license suspension or revocation may be failure to arrange payment for a traffic citation or appear in court.
+Another reason leading to an NV drivers license suspension or revocation may be the failure to arrange payment for a traffic citation or appear in court.
 If you have been issued a traffic ticket, you must resolve your case in due time to avoid further penalties

 Prior to reinstating your drivers license, you may need to satisfy all the conditions imposed by the court shown on your traffic ticket.
 In general, traffic citations may be resolved in person at a local court, though many courts in Nevada currently offer an online payment method as well.